docpad-archive/documentation/extend/plugin-write.html.md

 - The heading and description inside `README.md`

-Once you update your `package.json` file with the new values, you would want to run `cake prepublish` which will also compile your plugin's meta files with [projectz](https://github.com/bevry/projectz), which is very useful for automatically updating your `README.md` and `LICENSE.md` files with the latest details for your `package.json` file.
+Once you update your `package.json` file with the new values, you would want to run `npm run our:release:prepare` which will also compile your plugin's meta files with [projectz](https://github.com/bevry/projectz), which is very useful for automatically updating your `README.md` and `LICENSE.md` files with the latest details for your `package.json` file.

 ## Testing your Plugin